ZeanQin/zeanqin.github.io/content/articles/set-up-custom-domains-for-github-pages.md

 www.zean.be    CNAME    USERNAME.github.io
 ```

-and add the following A records for the root domain
+and add the following A records for the root domain,

 ```CNAME
 @    A    185.199.108.153